-Nov 25: Colonel Wilson, the donor of the new recreation ground, & Mr. Broughton (his agent) visited this afternoon, & the [most ?] senior boys on behalf of the school thanked the former for his gift.
+Nov 25: Colonel Wilson, the donor of the new recreation ground, & Mr. Broughton (his agent) visited this afternoon, & the [most?] senior boys on behalf of the school thanked the former for his gift.

-Four years later Col. Wilson went a step father and provided a two-storey gazebo for the field, built in memory of his daughter Peggy who had died in 1912, aged 18.
+Four years later Col. Wilson went a step father and provided a two-storey gazebo for the field.
+The Kildwick School log book records the presentation ceremony.